We’re a Vancouver social media marketing agency full of great ideas.

 It’s also a good idea to keep really good paperwork: KPIs, strategies, records of your postings.
 Experiments are a must.

 Thought leadership is crucial for any business.
-I don’t care if you’re a winemaker, plastic surgeon or personal injury lawyer, people who are buying from you are making decisions based on 5 or 6 data points.
-Using Twitter and the other social channels is an absolute must if you intend to truly be a thought leader.
+I don’t care if you’re a winemaker, plastic surgeon or personal injury lawyer, people who are buying from you are making decisions based on 5 or more data points.
+Using Twitter and the other social channels is an absolute must if you intend to single yourself out as someone who is worth the extra money or time.

 I love the recent example of Tinhorn Creek which is a BC winery purchased by Andrew Peller.
 The CEO Sandra Oldfield is the #1 ranked CEO on Twitter in Canada with 16k followers.
 I asked her: “has Twitter made a difference to your business?”
 She said “absolutely.”
-Who knows if social Tinhorn’s social media played a part in the acquisition but she definitely had the loudest voice of anyone in the BCE wine world on Twitter.
-It certainly can’t hurt.
+Who knows if Tinhorn’s social media played a part in the acquisition but she definitely has the loudest voice of anyone in the BC wine world on Twitter.
+That can’t hurt.

 Twitter is powerful.
 All the important people are on Twitter.
-It can be a difficult platform to master, but it’s the platform that can help brands get a distinct competitive advantage, especially those that are publicly traded.
+It can be a difficult platform to master, but it’s the platform that can help brands get a distinct competitive advantage.
+Especially brands that trade publicly.

 About Steve Yanor